Asia Argento Calls For ‘Phase Two’ of MeToo and Denies Misconduct Accusations

-Asia Argento, who was one of the first people to come forward with rape allegations against Harvey Weinstein, now stands accused of sexual assault by a man named Jeremy Bennett.
+Asia Argento, who was one of the first people to come forward with rape allegations against Harvey Weinstein, now stands accused of sexual assault by a man named Jimmy Bennett.
 According to a New York Times report published about Bennett’s claims, he was just 17 at the time of their encounter — meaning he could not yet legally consent to sex with an adult in the state of California — and afterwards Argento paid him hundreds of thousands of dollars to “preclude Bennett from making any allegations against Asia.”
 Argento initially denied accusations outright, saying “I have never had any sexual relationship with Bennett,” but since text messages surfaced of her telling a friend “The horny kid jumped me…I had sex with him it felt weird,” Argento has changed her response.
 She now says that Bennett forced himself on her, and that she “froze” when he was on top of her.
 Argento does not dispute that payments have been made to Bennett, but says now that the decision was made by her and her late boyfriend, Anthony Bourdain, to give Bennett money in hopes of avoiding “the potential intrusion into their relationship.”

 This has all lead to a new statement from Argento’s attorney in which she sounds independently dedicated to “launching” some new MeToo features.
 “This is Phase Two of the #metoo movement.
 A victim who has some negative history should have the courage to come forward and say ‘me too, I was a victim of sexual assault’ and whatever might color my past does not negate the truth of what happened to me,” reads the statement reported by Deadline.
 “Asia believes that in Phase Two of the #metoo movement, everyone should come forward, tell their story regardless of their past, which in Asia’s circumstances constitutes a misunderstood interaction between her and Bennett that was initiated by Bennett, perpetrated upon Asia, and resulted in her ‘freezing’ and being placed in a ‘state of shock.’”